6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 If anthropology occurred in a social vacuum, isolated and closed to the world around us, it might be possible to ask purely scientific questions and offer strictly scientific answers.
 But that has never been the case, and it probably never will be.
 And as anthropology began to take shape, a fundamental issue proved capable of solution only by force of arms.
 It is of great significance that the American Civil War (1861-1865) was fought at the center of the decade when anthropology matured.

 At the onset of the long decade of the 1860s, the use of the words Monogenist and Polygenist in published works suddenly soared.
-If we do not understand what these words refer to, we cannot understand nineteenth century anthropology.
+If we do not understand what these words refer to, we cannot understand 19th century anthropology.

 Monogenism literally translates as “one genesis.”
 Monogenists embraced a “short chronology” and insisted that the Biblical account of creation, from the formation of the world to the Garden of Eden, the Great Flood, and the Tower of Babel, accounted for the histories of all people everywhere.
 There had been but one creation, and humanity was one.
 Contemporary human varieties reflected a general trend toward degeneration from Adamic perfection, but the differences were slight.
 As the German romantic scholar Johann Gottfried Herder insisted, in response to Kant’s concept of race: “races do not exist!”